joaogarrido98/joaogarrido98/README.md

 Backend developer
 -----------------

+BSc Computer Science at University of Liverpool

-*   🌍  I'm based in Liverpool
+*   🌍  I'm based in Liverpool but I'm Portuguese
 *   ✉️  You can contact me at [joao.melo.garrido@gmail.com](mailto:joao.melo.garrido@gmail.com)
+*   🚀  I'm currently working on a top secret web app to manage recipes for the week
-*   🧠  I'm learning Vue.js and Flutter
+*   🧠  I'm learning Vue.js and interested in learning web3
-*   🤝  I'm open to collaborating on small projects
+*   🤝  I'm open to collaborating on small projects or open source projects

 ### Skills
 <p align="left">